 The dazzling whiteness of their robes caught her attention.
 Then, they spoke:

 “Do not be afraid….
 He is not here, for he has risen, as he said.”
 (Matthew 28:5-6)

 “Remember how he told you… that the Son of Man must be delivered into the hands of sinful men and be crucified and on the third day rise.”
 (Luke 24:6-7)

-With a mixture of fear and hope, weeping out of grief and joy, Mary ran as fast as she could back to where the men were.
-(Matthew 28:8) If only it could be true!
+With a mixture of fear and hope, tears of grief and hope at the same time, Mary ran as fast as she could back to where the men were.
+(Matthew 28:8)

 She tried to tell them.
 “He isn’t there!
-I think they might have taken him, but I think he may be alive!”
+I think they might have taken him, but he may be alive!”

-She stooped to look back into the opening and quickly realized the men didn’t tell her there were others inside.
-One of them asked, “Why are you weeping?”
-Doubting against hope that Jesus might be alive, her brief hope overcome again by grief and despair, she begged the man who spoke to tell her where his body had been taken.
+The man asked, “Why are you weeping?”
+Doubting against hope that Jesus might be alive, she begged the man to tell her where his body had been taken.
 Driven only now by her devotion, she still needed to find him and do as she intended.
 (John 20:11-15)